Lei1025/lei1025.github.io/_posts/2019-02-19-Google Charts Example with an Algorithm Practice.md

 As for it's `options`, Google Charts offers a large number of options including at least everything I need.

-For this case, I was required to created a line chart illustrating our servers' CPU performance in the selected time range, and the CPU usage data stores each minute.
+For this case, I was required to create a line chart illustrating our servers' CPU performance in the selected time range, and the CPU usage data stores each minute.

 # Draft Google Line Chart
 ## .html

-Just need to create a Google Line Chart Div with some time-span selection button in `html` file.
+Just need to create a Google Line Chart Div with some time-span selection button in `HTML` file.

 *We are using .xls transforming to .html*
 *Actually just one line for Google Chart at the bottom*